AlextheYounga/vultron-js/README.md

 app.config.globalProperties.$http = () => axios
 app.config.globalProperties.$api = ipcRenderer
 app.config.globalProperties.$schema = schema
+app.config.globalProperties.$helpers = Helpers

 ```

 This is how Vue3 handles global variables.
 You can call these in your views like ```this.$http``` (for the axios variable)

-I have also included a prototypes.js file with some useful prototypes you can use in all your views.
-Simply import that file into any view to use any of those functions.
-Think of those as your helpers.
+I have also included a Helpers.js file with some useful functions you can use in all your views by calling this.$helpers.

 ## This is being actively developed, and more is to come, but this is more than enough to get most started.
 ## I'd like to make this great, please reach out to me with any issues/features you would like to see.

-#Enjoy
+# Enjoy